landrunner/nodepack/README.md

 # nodepack
-This is a Docker image in order to compile and pack a node project with dependent node_modules.
+This is a Docker image to compile and pack a node project with dependent node_modules.
 It also can be used for compiling dependent node modules for other platforms.

 ## Usage